Analyzing Deutsche Börse (DBOEY) and Its Competitors

-Deutsche Börse (OTCMKTS: DBOEY) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its competitors?
-We will compare Deutsche Börse to similar companies based on the strength of its analyst recommendations, profitability, valuation, risk, earnings, dividends and institutional ownership.
+Deutsche Börse (OTCMKTS: DBOEY) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its peers?
+We will compare Deutsche Börse to related businesses based on the strength of its profitability, institutional ownership, valuation, analyst recommendations, risk, dividends and earnings.

+Deutsche Börse has a beta of 0.82, indicating that its share price is 18% less volatile than the S&P 500.
+Comparatively, Deutsche Börse’s peers have a beta of 0.46, indicating that their average share price is 54% less volatile than the S&P 500.

-This is a breakdown of current recommendations and price targets for Deutsche Börse and its competitors, as reported by MarketBeat.
+This is a summary of current ratings and price targets for Deutsche Börse and its peers, as provided by MarketBeat.com.

 |Sell Ratings